pureconfig/pureconfig/README.md

 see the test of `loadConfigFromFiles` in [`ApiSuite.scala`](https://github.com/pureconfig/pureconfig/blob/master/core/src/test/scala/pureconfig/ApiSuite.scala).

 Because PureConfig uses Typesafe Config to load configurations, it supports reading files in [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md#hocon-human-optimized-config-object-notation), JSON, and Java `.properties` formats.
-HOCON is a delightful superset of both JSON and `.properties` that is highly recommended.
+HOCON is a superset of both JSON and `.properties` that is highly recommended.
 As an added bonus it supports [advanced features](https://github.com/typesafehub/config/blob/master/README.md#features-of-hocon) like variable substitution and file sourcing.

 ## Documentation